damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/8. Disposal/README.md

       - Identifying the conditional recyclable materials
       - How to conditionally recycle the components or products and their type of materials?
  2. End of life of the product for disposing or recycling
- 3. How to disassemble a product for recycling/disposing of its components and type of materials?
+ 3. How to disassemble the components a product for recycling/disposing?
  4. Describing the environmental impacts
    - The negative consequences of the disposable products on the environment if sustainability isn't factored into disposal options
    - How to select the materials, manufacturing process, etc. to have the less environmental impacts?